rsm-gh/akbl/README.md

   * This module should always be avoided because all the software of a distribution shall be managed by the package manager.
   * This feature may be interesting for python software that is multi-operative system, which is not the case for AKBL.

-* Why not to let distributions do their thing?
+* Why not let distributions do their thing?

-  * Normally, the GNU/Linux software is always released with installation batchs, and then, the maintainers of each Distribution create a custom package and include it into their repositories.
-If you are a maintainer you can feel you free to do it.
+  * Normally, the GNU/Linux software is always released with installation batches, and then, the maintainers of each Distribution create a custom package and include it in their repositories.
+If you are a maintainer, you can feel free to do it.
-  * In the old times (before 2016) I used to create Debian packages and I even had my own repository, but I do not have the time to maintain it anymore.
-It is too much time consuming to release packages for each distribution (Debian, Noobuntu, ArchLinux..).
+  * In the old times (before 2016) I used to create Debian packages, and I even had my own repository, but I do not have the time to maintain it anymore.
+It is too much time-consuming to release packages for each distribution (Debian, Ubuntu, ArchLinux...).
   * Creating a package means that I made a release, I don't release AKBL.

 * Why not create a binary?